Sepia vermiculata: Ecology

 This animal lives on reefs and feeds on shrimp and small fishes.
-A gas-filled internal shell is used for buoyancy.
+A gas-filled internal shell, the cuttlebone, is used for buoyancy.
 The eggs are pea-like and black or white and are usually seen attached to sea fans.
 The animal is capable of rapid changes of colour for camouflage, threat displays or for communicating mating readiness.
 A male ready to mate will show dark brightly rippling colours as he approaches another cuttlefish.
 If the other cuttlefish is either a male cuttlefish or a non-receptive female, the other cuttlefish will also show dark brightly rippling colours as a threat display.
 If the other cuttlefish is a receptive female, her colours will remain pale and head-to-head mating will take place.
 It may also lift two arms above its head when disturbed, possibly as threat gesture.